dagster-io/dagster/python_modules/dagster/docs/guides/028_to_030_upgrade_guide.md

 We have a much less verbose API for building configuration schema:

 Error:

 ```
 E   AttributeError: module 'dagster.core.types' has no attribute 'ConfigDictionary
 ```

 First, we can discouraging the use of the `types` namespace.
-Instead just `from dagster import Dict`.
+Instead just `from dagster import Dict` (or whatever class directly).
 Second, `ConfigDictionary` is now just `Dict`.
 Third, you do not have to name it.
 The net result is much nicer: